When it comes to engaging young piano students during online lessons, it’s great to glean wisdom from teachers who are confident in their field.

 The process of transitioning to virtual lessons hasn’t been easy, but it’s been worth the effort!

-What are some of your favorite approaches for engaging your young piano students online?
+What are some of your favorite approaches for engaging young piano students during online lessons?
 Leave a comment below!